No Animal Left Behind

 What has the No Animal Left Behind project achieved so far?

-In 2021, around 200,000 supporters across the EU demanded better welfare laws for animals.
-Your voices encouraged the Commission to take animal welfare seriously, and set positive change in motion.
+In 2021, around 200,000 supporters across the EU demanded better animal welfare legislation, setting positive change in motion by urging policymakers to pay attention.

-In the same year, we also published our comprehensive report demonstrating how current EU laws are failing animals, as well as a white paper outlining what we want to see in the new legislation.
-We’ll be campaigning for these recommendations to be adopted in the revision - watch this space.
+In the same year, we also published a report demonstrating how current EU laws are failing animals, as well as a white paper outlining what we want to see in the new legislation.

 No Animal Left Behind report